netket/netket/docs/docs/parallelization.md

 # Parallelization

-NetKet makes use of parallelism in two principal ways:

-- By leveraging the just-in-time compilation of XLA vector-instructions are used on CPU (as well as [multiple threads for certain linear algebra operations](xla_multithread)), and, similarly, calculations are parallelized to run on all available cuda cores on GPU.
+When running on many CPUs or GPUs there are the following options to speed up your calculations using NetKet and jax:

+- (Default) NetKet will use only the jax default device `jax.local_devices()[0]`.
+This corresponds to your first GPU (if present) or your CPU.
+If running on CPU, NetKet/jax will only marginally benefit from having more than 2 CPU Cores, but you should benchmark.
-- Explicit parallelization by distributing the markov chains and samples across multiples nodes/devices.
-This is achieved by using [MPI (with mpi4jax)](mpi), or alternatively by using [native collective communication built into jax](sharding) (still experimental).
+- (MPI, Stable) Explicit parallelization by distributing the markov chains and samples across multiples nodes/devices.
+This is achieved by using [MPI (with mpi4jax)](mpi).
+When using MPI, netket/jax will only use the jax default device `jax.local_devices()[0]` on every rank, and you must ensure that this corresponds to different devices (either cores or GPUs).
+- (Sharding, Experimental) [native collective communication built into jax](sharding) is an experimental mode of distribution of work that works using some native jax mechanism.
+This usually is outperformed by MPI, but some particular advanced use-cases might benefit from it.
+To learn more about it, you should check jax sharding guidelines on their documentation.

 (mpi)=
 ## MPI (mpi4jax)